 Generally, payment upon a participant's separation from the Company (and its controlled group members) is a lump-sum payment in cash for the balance of the participant's vested account.
 However, participants may elect to receive a single lump-sum payment of their Profit Sharing contributions in whole shares of Company common stock, with partial or fractional shares paid in cash even if such contributions are not invested in Company common stock.
-Participants may also elect to receive a single lump-sum payment of the remainder of their accounts in whole shares of Company common stock, with partial or fractional shares paid in cash, but only to the extent such contributions are invested in Company common stock as of the date distributions are processed.
-To the extent the participant's Profit Sharing contributions are not invested in Company common stock, the contributions will automatically be distributed in cash, unless directed otherwise by the participant.
+Participants may also elect to receive a single lump-sum payment of the remainder of their accounts in whole shares of Company common stock, with partial or fractional shares paid in cash, but only to the extent such contributions are invested in Company common stock, with partial or fractional shares paid in cash, but only to the extent such contributions are invested in Company common stock, with partial or fractional shares paid in cash, but only to the extent such contributions are invested in Company common stock, with partial or fractional shares paid in cash, but only to the extent such contributions are invested in Company common stock, the contributions are not invested in Company common stock, the contributions will automatically be distributed in cash, unless directed otherwise by the participant.
 Participants may also elect to rollover their account balance into a different tax-qualified retirement plan or individual retirement account upon separation from the Company (and its controlled group members).

-The Plan permits withdrawals of active participants' salary reduction contributions and rollover contributions only in amounts necessary to satisfy financial hardship as defined by the Commonwealth of Puerto Rico's Department of Treasury.
+The Plan permits withdrawals of active participants' salary reduction contributions and rollover contributions only in amounts necessary to satisfy financial hardship as defined by the Internal Revenue Service ("IRS").
 In-service withdrawal of vested balances may be elected by participants who have reached 59 1/2 years of age.